shehio/Policy-Gradient/README.md

 - AI benchmarking
 - Challenge Human Players
 - Simulation-Based Testing: Test if the game is playable.
-- NPC Creation: Avoid highly efficient, yet predictable and boring gameplay.
+- NPC Creation: Avoid highly efficient, yet predictable and boring play style.

 ## Games Classification
 Games can be classified into many different dimensions based on